mjgirgenti/PTSDsnDLPFC/README.md

 # Single cell transcriptomic and epigenomic atlas of >2M nuclei from the human PTSD brain

-This is the source code repository for the analysis *Single cell transcriptomic and epigenomic atlas of >2M nuclei from the human PTSD brain*.
-The main analyses use the combination of Python and R, with specific packages detailed below.
-We also included tutorials and expected output (including runtime) to show how it runs on our dataset.
+This is the source code repository for *Single cell transcriptomic and epigenomic atlas of >2M nuclei from the human PTSD brain*.
+The main analyses use both Python and R, with specific packages detailed below.
+We include tutorials and expected output (including runtime) to show how it runs on our dataset.

 ## System Requirements